slackapi/node-slack-sdk/docs/_packages/oauth.md

 ```
 ---

-### State validation
+### State verification

 By default, this package handles generating and verifying a `state` parameter during OAuth installation.
 The state parameter helps to mitigate the risk of [Cross-Site Request Forgery](https://datatracker.ietf.org/doc/html/rfc6749#section-10.12) and is strongly recommended.

 In specific installation scenarios, such as when an Org-Wide app is installed from an admin page, state verification cannot be completed because a `state` parameter isn't provided.
-In this case, you can disable `state` verification via setting the `InstallProvider#stateValidation` option to `false`.
+In this case, you can disable `state` verification via setting the `InstallProvider#stateVerification` option to `false`.
 In this case, the installer will no longer require that `state` be present to proceed with installation.
 However, it will attempt to verify `state` only if it is provided in the request url parameters.

 ```javascript
 const installer = new InstallProvider({